bahrus/be-observant/README.md

 ## Multiple parallel observers

-This example works, where each observing statement is treated independently:
+This example works, where each observing statement is treated independently: [TODO]

 ```html
 <input name=someCheckbox type=checkbox>